o0101/bepis/README.md

 ## Related Projects

 I don't know.
 I didn't search any "prior art."
-Let me know how I reinvented this tiny misshapen wheel by opening a PR request.
+Let me know how I reinvented this beautiful wheel by opening a PR request.

 ----------